Open Banking and Account-to-Account Payments: Opportunities for U.S. Fintechs

-For many businesses, card networks and intermediaries quietly eat away at margins.
-Fees creep higher, settlement takes longer than it should, and every extra step in the chain is another point of friction for customers who want to pay and move on.
+For many businesses, card networks and intermediaries quietly eat away at margins through things like payment processing fees.
+On top of the fees, going through these middlemen means settlement takes longer than it should, and every extra step in the chain is another point of friction for customers who want to pay and move on.

-Relying on multiple intermediaries means you’re subject to their rules, their timelines, and their limits on what data you can actually access.
+There are also additional frustrations that come with a lack of control.
+You’re subject to their rules and their limits on what data you can actually access.
 If you’re building platforms or scaling internationally, that lack of visibility makes planning harder and compliance riskier.

 Account-to-account (A2A) payments are often held up as the alternative.